feather-design-system/feather-design-system/docs/Components/Autocomplete/README.md

 ### Search Event

-The search event is throttled out of the box.
+The search event is throttled (debounce) out of the box.
 It will also adhere to any `minChar` restrictions you place on the autocomplete.
 When you are handling the search event be sure to set the `loading` property to `true` if you are making an asynchronous call.
-Once you have your results make sure you have `_text` property set on each object and then set `results` property to your results array and `loading` to `false`.
+Once you have your results, make sure you have `_text` property set on each object and then set `results` property to your results array and `loading` to `false`.

-### Min Character
+### Min Characters

-When setting the `minChar` property you must also specify a `minChar` property on the `labels` property to warn the user about this restriction.
-UX should be able to define this text for you.
-Note `${min}` will be replaced with the number specified in the `minChar` property.
+When setting the `minChar` property, be sure to add a `minChar` property on the `labels` prop to warn the user about this restriction.
+Note the token `${min}` will be replaced with the number specified in the `minChar` property.

 ### No Results

-Please reach out to UX to define what text to display when there are no results found.
-You can then set `noResults` property of the `labels` property to this value.
+If an empty results set is passed, the `noResults` property of the `labels` prop will be used for the message displayed.

 ### Results Menu Height